virtualsecureplatform/TFHEpp/docs/GL.md

 TFHEpp's power-of-two, multi-limb backend has enough bits to represent those profiles.
-The fused-DD estimator validates the modulus budget for the latter two profiles under its average-case model, but full-size bootstrap noise has not yet been measured empirically and the `n512p17` precision margin is small.
+The fused-DD estimator validates the modulus budget for the latter two profiles under its average-case model, but full-size bootstrap noise has not yet been measured empirically.
+The selected `n512p17` tree scale estimates 16.27 bits of precision, 1.33 bits above the paper's reported 14.94 bits.
 Do not label these aliases production-secure until that validation and constant-time optimized kernels are complete.